sraaphorst/Daily-Coding-Problem/README.md

 Count the number of inversions in an array.
 Both brute force and mergesort are implemented.

-mplemented in Scala (and property tested with ScalaCheck):
+Implemented in Scala (and property tested with ScalaCheck):
 [Day 44](dcp_jvm/src/main/scala/dcp/day044)

 ---

 ### Day 45 \[Easy\]